 The internet has changed that.

-And social media, in particular, has created a huge opportunity for real estate agents to build trust, display their expertise, and find clients… all without leaving the comfort of their sofa.
+Social media, in particular, has created a massive opportunity for real estate agents to build trust, display their expertise, and find clients… all without leaving the comfort of their sofa.

 That’s what we’re talking about here — why you should use social media, which platforms are best, what to post, how often to post, and how to optimize your profiles to attract clients.